liquidg3/liquidfire-shopify/README.md

     var shopify     = e.get('shopify'),
         response    = e.get('response');

-    //if there is no shopify model in the event, we are not authenticated if (!shopify) {
+    //if there is no shopify api in the event, we are not authenticated if (!shopify) {

         //redirect and stop this event